METRO Q Card

 The METRO Q Card is a contactless smart card used to ride on public transportation in Greater Houston.
-It is administered by the Metropolitan Transit Authority of Harris County.
+It was developed by Affiliated Computer Services, and administered by the Metropolitan Transit Authority of Harris County.
 The card can be used on METRO Bus, METRORail, and METROLift.
 The cards are based upon the MIFARE Classic 1K standard and are freely available but expire.

-Services

-The following services use the Metro Q Card feature: